KevinMcNamara0007/elf/efs/frameworks/llama.cpp/grammars/README.md

 ## Background

-[Bakus-Naur Form (BNF)](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) is a notation for describing the syntax of formal languages like programming languages, file formats, and protocols.
+[Backus-Naur Form (BNF)](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) is a notation for describing the syntax of formal languages like programming languages, file formats, and protocols.
 GBNF is an extension of BNF that primarily adds a few modern regex-like features.

 ## Basics